5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 Did you know that once you’ve had a kidney stone, you have a 50% chance of developing another within 10 years?
-Kidney stones form when minerals and salts crystallize in your urine, creating hard deposits that can cause severe pain during passage.
+Kidney stones form when minerals and salts crystallise in your urine, creating hard deposits that can cause severe pain during passage.
 Calcium oxalate stones account for the majority of cases, followed by uric acid, struvite, and cystine stones.
 Your daily habits influence stone formation—hydration levels, dietary choices, and metabolic factors all play roles.
-Singapore’s tropical climate increases fluid loss through perspiration, making adequate hydration relevant for stone prevention.
+Singapore’s tropical climate increases fluid loss through perspiration, underscoring the importance of adequate hydration for stone prevention.

 Stone recurrence affects many individuals who’ve experienced one episode.
 Dietary modifications and lifestyle changes can help reduce your risk of developing new stones or experiencing recurrence.

 Urine concentration determines stone formation risk.
-When urine becomes too concentrated, minerals crystallize more easily.
+When urine becomes too concentrated, minerals crystallise more easily.
 Your urine should appear pale yellow throughout the day—dark yellow or amber indicates insufficient hydration.

-Aim for 2.5 to 3 liters of fluid daily, increasing this amount during physical activity or hot weather.
+Aim for 2.5 to 3 litres of fluid daily, increasing this amount during physical activity or hot weather.
 Singapore’s warm climate means you lose more fluids through perspiration than people in temperate climates.
-Outdoor workers, athletes, and anyone spending extended time outside need additional fluid intake.
+Outdoor workers, athletes, and anyone spending extended time outdoors need to increase fluid intake.

 Water remains a suitable choice.
-Plain water dilutes urine without adding substances that might contribute to stones.
+Plain water dilutes urine without adding substances that could contribute to stone formation.
 Lemon water provides citrate, which inhibits calcium stone formation.
 Squeeze half a lemon into your water bottle—citrate binds to calcium in urine, preventing crystal formation.

 Avoid excessive caffeine and alcohol.
-Both increase urine production but can lead to net fluid loss.
-One coffee or tea daily poses minimal risk, but multiple servings throughout the day can concentrate your urine.
+Both increase urine output but can cause net fluid loss.
+One coffee or tea per day poses minimal risk, but multiple servings throughout the day can increase your urine concentration.
 Alcohol similarly acts as a diuretic, making it a poor choice for hydration.

 Monitor your urine output.
 You should urinate approximately every 2-3 hours during waking hours.
 Less frequent urination suggests inadequate fluid intake.
 Keep a water bottle accessible at your desk, in your car, and during meetings.

 Reducing dietary calcium seems logical for preventing calcium stones, but this approach backfires.
-Low calcium intake allows oxalate to absorb more readily in your intestines, increasing urinary oxalate levels and stone risk.
+Low calcium intake allows oxalate to be absorbed more readily in your intestines, increasing urinary oxalate levels and stone risk.

 Consume adequate calcium daily through food sources.
 Dairy products provide readily absorbable calcium:

 Avoid calcium supplements unless medically necessary.
-Supplements taken between meals provide calcium without concurrent oxalate, offering no binding benefit.
-If your doctor prescribes calcium supplements, take them with meals to maximize oxalate binding.
+Supplements taken between meals provide calcium without concurrent oxalate, so they offer no binding benefit.
+If your doctor prescribes calcium supplements, take them with meals to maximise oxalate binding.

 Oxalate combines with calcium to form stones in susceptible individuals.
 Complete elimination of high-oxalate foods is not necessary—moderation and proper pairing with calcium can be more practical approaches than strict avoidance.